 In addition to being a desirable, lovable and delightful internet appliance, the product must have one of the following characteristics: it should also be dangerous, nefarious or malicious.

 Note: The product must still be an internet-connected device - i.e. use some online data, share sensor information with other devices or communicate with online services / other devices, etc

 Basically, you are designing the cutest toy… chainsaw, but for the Internet of Things.

 Once you have developed a conceptual design, next reflect on the outcome.
 In creating this unsettling device, what have you learned about designing for the Internet of Things?
 Use this design exploration to develop a series of general design recommendations for others who might design for the Internet of Things.
 What might you recommend they avoid and why?

-1) design a playful ‘prototype’ that is both delightful and dangerous
+1) design a critical ‘prototype’ that is both delightful and dangerous;

 2) reflect on this outcome to develop some general design recommendations related to the ‘danger’ this product creates.

 You should develop: